What coronavirus? With indictment of Venezeula’s Maduro and sanctions on Iran, U.S. doubles down on ‘maximum pressure’

 The evidence compiled by the Justice Department could be used in new sanctions, including possibly the State Department designation of Venezuela as a state sponsor of terrorism — a rare move currently applied to only North Korea, Iran, Sudan and Syria.

-Lorber, a former undersecretary of the treasury for terrorism and financial intelligence said it was unclear how the administration could do this when it doesn’t consider Maduro legitimate.
+Lorber, a former undersecretary for terrorism and financial intelligence at the Treasury Department, said it was unclear how the administration could do this when it doesn’t consider Maduro legitimate.
 The United States recognizes opposition leader Juan Guaidó, head of Venezuela’s National Assembly, as the nation’s rightful president.

-“The United States would both be recognizing Guiado's government as the legitimate government while simultaneously calling the country a state sponsor of terrorism,” Lorber said.
+“The United States would both be recognizing Guaidó’s government as the legitimate government while simultaneously calling the country a state sponsor of terrorism,” Lorber said.

 Where else is the administration increasing maximum pressure?

 Venezuela isn’t the only nation facing growing U.S. pressure while also battling covid-19.
-Over the past month, the Treasury has announced new sanctions designations related to Iran, North Korea, Syria and Venezuela.
+Over the past month, the Treasury also has announced new sanctions designations related to Iran, North Korea and Syria.

-“The administration’s tactic of choice toward adversaries is all pressure, all the time,” said Suzanne DiMaggio, a senior fellow at the Carnegie Endowment.
+“The administration’s tactic of choice toward adversaries is all pressure, all the time,” said Suzanne DiMaggio, a senior fellow at the Carnegie Endowment for International Peace.

-The government of Iran has complained that sanctions on its economy made it difficult to gather the equipment needed to contain an outbreak that has killed more than 2,200.
+The government of Iran has complained that sanctions on its economy made it difficult to gather the equipment needed to contain an outbreak that has killed more than 2,300 there.

-Iranian foreign minister Javad Zarif blamed deaths on “unlawful U.S. sanctions.”
+Iranian Foreign Minister Mohammad Javad Zarif blamed deaths on “unlawful U.S. sanctions.”

 Secretary of State Mike Pompeo has dismissed such criticism.
 U.S. sanctions “do not target imports of food, medicine and medical equipment, or other humanitarian goods,” he said in a statement Monday, and “Iranian documents show their health companies have been able to import testing kits.”